alirezasaremi.com logo

 2025-06-28

-AIArtificial intelligence is making its way into every corner of the tech stack.
-For frontend developers, AI promises to speed up coding, assist with design and even automate optimisation tasks.
-How far can these tools go, and what remains uniquely human?
-In this post we explore the current and future state of AI in frontend development.
+Artificial intelligence is making its way into all segments of the, tech, sciences, art and everything.
+For frontend developers, AI promises to speed up coding like converting design to code, automate optimization tasks and simplify tasks.
+The question is, How far can these tools go, and what remains uniquely human?
+In this post we're exploring the current and future state of AI in frontend development.

 Table of Contents

 Surveys show that the majority of developers have tried AI assistants.
-Tools like GitHub Copilot, Replit Ghostwriter and ChatGPT can generate boilerplate code, suggest improvements and answer questions.
-In the frontend world, design tools such as Figma incorporate AI to generate layouts, content and accessibility descriptions.
+Tools like GitHub Copilot, Replit Ghostwriter and ChatGPT can generate boilerplate code, suggest improvements, find logical reasons for bugs, and answer questions.
+In the frontend world, design tools such as Figma integrate AI to generate layouts, content and accessibility descriptions.
 These features help teams move faster and reduce repetitive tasks.

 2. Code Generation and Pair Programming

 Pair programming with an AI can be surprisingly effective.
-For example, GitHub Copilot offers completions for functions, test scaffolding and comments.
-You still need to guide it; the AI infers what you want based on context.
+For example, GitHub Copilot offers completions for functions.
+Codex goes further and it can implement a feature using the Product Requirement Document (PRD).
+Bear in mind, you still need to guide it.
+The AI infers what you want based on context.
 Here is a sample of using an assistant to create a React component:

 // Prompt: "Create a responsive card component with Tailwind"